 Recently, I replaced the 100 ft W4RNL Inverted-L antenna with a longer 135' Inverted-L (W4RNL).
 One leg is 65 ft horizontal, and the other leg is 65 ft vertical; fed with 400 ohm ladder line.
 It is fed at the 75 ft level.
 The reason I switched to this design, - The late Cebic wrote that the 135' ft version has higher gain figures and lower take off angles, I decided to put it up and give it a try.
 The new antenna is in the same tree, it is in a much higher branch than it's little brother.
 I shot the line up there with a compound bow and arrow with fishing line attached.

-Update: In the middle of Novembe (2013) I added a small Amplifier.
-In the past year, I have logged 130 countries using 100 watts and a wire antenna.
-Confirming 90 countries on LOTW.
+Update: In the middle of November (2013) I added a small Amplifier.
+In the past year or so, I have logged 130 countries using a wire antenna.
+Confirming 109 countries on LoTW.
 At this point, it is getting very competitive contacting the more rare countries.
 So I purchased a new Ameritron ALS-600S, The tuner is an LDG AT-600Pro II, The two work very well together.
-In the past week I have worked an additional 30 countries, some with and some without the amplifier.
-Much of the credit goes to the improved conditions on the higher bands.
-"Thank you" to my supporting wife, Karen for fiancing and supporting my hobby.
-Karen equates the use of an amplifer, to a professional athlete using steroids.
-Maybe she's right!
+In the past couple of months I have worked an additional 30 countries, some with, and some without the amplifier.
+I call the DX station with 100 watt level several times first, and if that doesn't cut it I kick on the amplifier.